luukhd2/TranscribeAudioForSubtitles/README.md

 ![Example](TranscriptionFirstExampleFixed.png)

-You can generate captions for other audio files by changing the --Input path and using other languages by changing the --Language.
+You can generate captions for other audio files by changing the --Input path and use other languages by changing the --Language.

 Currently supported languages:
 EN, RU, PT, FR, NL, ES, DE, PL, IT, JP, FN, GR